-This page is your guide to everything required to create a job, find students, comply with bgsu employment policy and get them paid.
+This page is your guide to everything required to create a job description, post a vacancy and hire students.

 The first step in hiring students is to create the Job Description using the Job Posting Web App.
 This will allow Student Employment Services (SES) to keep track of what students in this position will be doing.
 It also helps SES verify that students are being paid at the correct rate.
-All students hired in the same position must be paid at the same base rate, and all students must be paid at least the State Minimum ($8.15 effective 1/1/2017).
+All students hired in the same position must be paid at the same base rate, and all students must be paid at least minimum wage.

-If you already have an approved description for the job on file with SES, you can skip this step and move to "Post your Job on WorkNet".
-Descriptions are required to be updated every five years.
+If you already have an approved description for the job on file with SES, you can skip this step and move to "Posting your Job on Handshake".
+Job Descriptions are required to be updated every five years.

 3. Review applicants, interview candidates, and choose students.

 When your job is posted, students should begin contacting you about the opening.
 There are many standard review methods to analyze applications and candidates.
 Most departments review resumes and some do in-person or over-the-phone interviews.
 If you are hiring students during the summer for the Fall term, try to be mindful that many students are not on or around campus.

 4. Hire Student using E-Hire.